fredag 2. august 2019

 Rafiki anymore :)

-Yet regarding this issue, there's nothing particularly wrong with the quality of The Lion Guard itself.
+The Lion Guard itself.
 In fact, it comes across as the kind of series that I personally wished that Disney made at the peak of The Lion King: A naturalistic series which centered around the life in Pride Rock, rather than the comedic Timon & Pumbaa-series that happened to be a departure from the tone of the movie.
 The Lion Guard is fine enough, whhile of course it's made for a less adult audience in mind.
 At least Disney shall have credit for at continuing miliking The Lion King franchise.
 Since it would be more relevant to milk all their newest properties for the sake of currency.

 Epilogue